 It is useful to ask whether there is another way of achieving a secure nuclear fuel supply without relying on nuclear weapons-usable material.
-We conservatively assume that a 1000 Mw_e LWR can be built today for about \$2000/kw, 88 and that the cost of an LMFBR would be only about 50% greater.
+We conservatively assume that a 1000 Mw_e LWR can be built today in the West for about 2000/kw,86 and that the cost of an LMFBR would be only about 50% greater.
 We also ignore the fact that the cost of reprocessing and other breeder fuel cycle requirements is currently more than twice the cost of direct disposal of LWR fuel.
-(It is likely to remain at least twice the cost after the year 2000 assuming current uranium prices.
-89) Today the average price of imported U3O8 is about \$30/kg.
-90 By purchasing an LWR instead of a breeder, the \$1,000 million capital cost saving could be used to buy 30,000 MT of U3O8 at today's prices, enough uranium to operate the LWR for about 150 years!
+(It is likely to remain at least twice the cost after the year 2000 assuming current uranium prices.89) Today the average price of imported U3O8 is about \$30/kg.90 By purchasing an LWR instead of a breeder, the \$1,000 million capital cost saving could be used to buy 30,000 MT of U3O8 at today's prices, enough uranium to operate the LWR for about 150 years!
 If more advanced high burnup LWR fuels were used, the LWR could be operated for 300 years.
+While the economic situation in Russia is quite different, the ratio of the cost of a BN-800 to the cost